howdopointerswork/Project-2413/README.md

 ## Java files/project

+- To compile the program, use java -jar HMS.jar

 - File HMS.zip is the latest project that you can import in Eclipse
 - File HMS.jar is the runnable .jar file that gives output
 - Right now .jar file just has a single test class file and one with a mainfunction that initializes the class in the class file

 - To get into source code (.java files, GUI, etc. that we edit in Eclipse)
 - Go into Eclipse
-- Go up to the Toolbar: File > Import > General > Existing Projects Into WorkSpace
+- Go up to the Toolbar: File > Import > Projects from Folder or Archive
-- Choose 'Select Archive File' and click Browse...
+- Select either folder or archive
-- Select HMS.zip
+- Select HMS.zip for archive or the project2413 directory for folder
 - It should open the project without errors*

 - When exporting, you can either name it something different like HMS1.jar
 - Or just overwrite it with same name